Swirrl/table2qb/readme.md

 - component: the component property e.g. sdmx-dim:refArea
 - component-type: could be infered from the vocab, but specifying it here would allow us to remove that dependency i.e. qb:dimension, qb:measure, or qb:dimension
 - value-prefix: if provided, applies to all values in the column, otherwise (i.e. if you want to use different prefixes within a column) the values should already include prefixes
+- value: if provided, applies a default value for that component to every observation

 The configuration might also include things like:

 - dataset-uri: where this already exists (i.e. for updates)
-- dataset-slug: used to namespace the qb entities to avoid collision (usually taken by looking-up the name from the
+- dataset-slug: used to namespace the qb entities to avoid collision (usually taken by looking-up the name from the database)

 Relaxed mode just requires a table.
 It prepares the table and correspondig configuration for strict mode.